 - Inadequate electrical panel that is not up to the heavy demands of a modern household

 - An outdated electrical system that fails to meet current code

 2. Burning Smell

 A burning smell (sometimes described as “hot” or “melting”) is a more obvious sign of trouble, even to a layperson.
 Often accompanied by a buzzing sound from the electrical panel, it usually signifies either:

 - a loose wire to a circuit breaker, causing the wiring’s insulation to burn OR

 - failure of the circuit breaker itself, causing it to overheat and melt

-Your electrical breakers are a vital protective system for your home, shutting off the electrical current if it becomes too high.
+Your electrical breakers are a vital protective system for your home, first tripping your breaker (hot tubs are known to trip circuit breakers) and then shutting off the electrical current if it becomes too high.
 When a breaker is non-functional, there is nothing to stop your wiring from bursting into flames.
 And the fire will spread quickly to nearby flammable components — like insulation, drywall, wallpaper, most types of flooring, etc. The list goes on and on.

 What To Do